JvanKatwijk/dab-cmdline/README.md

 	dab-xxxx -O - .... | aplay -r 48000 -f S16_LE -t raw -c 2

+	-H hostname
+If rtl_tcp is selected as input device, the -H option allows selection of a hostname.
+Default is "127.0.0.1".

+	-I port
+If rtl_tcp is selected as input device, the -I option allows selection of a port.
+Default is 1234.

 For each of the parameters there is a default, i.e., if the command

 	./linux/dab-cmdline